AmbireTech/adex-protocol/README.md

 The primary role of the marketplace is to facilitate demand/supply discovery and trading.
 The marketplace keeps a database of all campaigns that are currently valid, and allows publishers/advertisers to query that list in order to find what they need.

-It also allows privacy if needed by allowing campaigns to be exchanged only within private grups of publishers/advertisers.
+It also allows privacy if needed by allowing campaigns to be exchanged only within private groups of publishers/advertisers.

 The marketplace is currently implemented in the `adex-node` repository.

 ### Core

-The AdEx protocol builds on top of blockchain technology to facilitate the parts that need achieving consensus in a trustless, decentralized manner.
+The AdEx protocol builds on top of blockchain technology to facilitate the parts that need achieving consensus in a trust-less, decentralized manner.
 This part is commonly referred as the "AdEx Core".

 The Core has to implement everything related to moving funds between advertisers and publishers.
 To be more precise, it provides an implementation of OUTPACE channels (unidirectional payment channel), and every advertiser's campaign maps to one OUTPACE channel with a certain deposit.